How It Works

 1. Suppress existing contacts via integration

 When you set up an integration in Retention.com, there is a separate section specifically for Suppression.
-(Not all integrations offer contact suppression, so you would need to manually suppress those contacts.)

 Integration suppression section

-Once this specific section has been set up, saved, and the integration itself is Enabled, Retention.com will automatically run a suppression of your full list from the system you've integrated with.
+Once this section has been set up, saved, and the integration itself is Enabled, Retention.com will automatically run a suppression of your full list from the system you've integrated with.

 Enabled integration in GetEmails